TheWolek/armaFactionGenerator/readme.md

 py generator.py
 ```

-### pack faction folder into PBO and throw it into @wtf/addons folder.
+### Script will output config.cpp file into faction folder.
+Pack faction folder into PBO and throw it into @wtf/addons folder.
 Then add @wtf as a local mod in A3 launcher and run the game.

 ### JSON file explained: